jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Conservatism and progressivism empower each other because diversity and mass production are how life populates and updates its ecosystems.
 Thus, rather than seeing left versus right as opposing forces, we can view them as complementary perspectives contributing to our collective technological evolution.

 Of course, as we know, modern progressives and conservatives do not cooperate.
-For example, Congressional partisanship has been increasing exponentially for over sixty years with no sign of abating or reversing.
+For example, Congressional partisanship has been increasing dramatically for over sixty years with no sign of abating or reversing.

 As our economic challenges continue to mount, the statistics paint a stark picture of financial strain.
 Since 1991, Americans' wages have not even kept pace with inflation.
 Median household income has grown by just 27.9 percent over thirty years, while the cost of living has dramatically outpaced this modest increase.
 Housing prices have soared 345 percent.
 Health-care premiums have risen 49 percent between 2013 and 2023.
 Public college tuition has more than doubled.
 More recently, grocery costs have risen significantly, with a 20-30% increase from 2020 to 2025.